The varicella-zoster virus (VZV) can cause two diseases: chickenpox (varicella) and shingles (herpes zoster).

 - If you have never had chickenpox, the chickenpox vaccine can reduce your risk of getting chickenpox and shingles.
 Even if you do get the disease, having had the vaccine reduces the risk of complications.

 - The shingles vaccine (Zostavax) can reduce the risk of getting shingles among people who are over 60 and have had chickenpox.
-It doesn't completely ensure you won't get shingles, but if you do, having had the vaccine reduces the severity and the risk of postherpetic neuralgia.
+It does not completely ensure you will not get shingles.
+If you do develop shingles, being vaccinated reduces the severity and the risk of postherpetic neuralgia.

 - Have ever had a reaction to gelatin or neomycin